 Twitter: Julia Mermelstein @juliamerms

-All scores available with composer.
+All scores available with the composer and through the Canadian Music Centre.
 For full list of works with audio and video visit: http:// juliamermelstein.com/compositions/

 without ground (2016)

 commissioned and premiered by Blue Rider Ensemble at the Canadian Music Centre on March 10, 2017.

 for mixed ensemble and soprano (fl, cl, perc, pno, sop, vln, db); 8’

 composed for and premiered by Toy Piano Composers Ensemble on November 21, 2015 at Music Gallery, Toronto

 composed for and premiered by Quatuor Bozzini on September 2, 2015 at Jeuness Musicale, Montreal